MX-Linux/translation-tools/README.md

 It takes the downloaded Transifex shell or Python translated files, puts them into a po/ directory, and creates the "object" files, putting them in separate language directories under a mo/ directory.

+2018.08.07

+Modified remake_desktops so that the translator does not have to put "Name=" or "Comment=" at the start of the lines.
+Just translating the English name of comment is OK.